Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/definitions/README.md

 > For the examples below we assume you have downloaded or cloned the Git repo as-is and are in the root of the repository as your selected directory in your terminal of choice.

+> If the deployment provisioning state has failed due to policy definitions could not be found, this is often due to a known replication delay.
+Please re-run the deployment step below, and the deployment should succeed.

 ### Azure CLI

 ```bash